Snarling/bitburner-scripts/box/README.md

 ## [/box/css.js](css.js)
 A .js file containing a single export which is the css content.
 Imported by /box/box.js and can be edited easily using cssEdit.js.
 ### Cost
 No import cost.
-File size is 2.49KB.
+File size is 2.7KB.
 ### Reserved Classes
-Reserved classes include
+The following classes are used for the main layout of the box.
+Their use elsewhere inside of the box should be avoided.
 - .box
   - The box element
 - .box .title
+  - The titlebar
 - .box .close
+  - The close button on the titlebar
 - .box .toggle

-These are used for the main layout of the box and use of these class names inside of mainContent or when adding content with [box.log](#boxlogtext-timestamp-elementboxqueryselectorlog) should be avoided.
+  - The toggle button on the titlebar

 ### Other classes
 ### `.box.prompt`
 Creates a large transparent black border around the box, to darken the rest of the screen for attention-grabbing.